Forum Replies Created

 S-

-Oh heck, I’m happy to show you if you want.
+I’m curious about what your Bento templates look like for the various types.
+Do you mind sharing or have you posted your templates on the Bento template website?Oh heck, I’m happy to show you if you want.
 I hadn’t considered posting them to Bento as I couldn’t see anyone else using the same system as me.
 After reading a book called Paperless, a MacSparky Fieldguide by David Sparks I wanted to adopt some of the ideas into my family history research as I was always scribbling endless notes and was a mad woman with stickies.
 My Bento templates allow me to stick to my file naming conventions (which makes finding things a breeze) and helps me remember my text expander shortcuts (which saves on masses of typing) I have a field for the information location or detail section of my source citations so I know how I filled it in.
 It may say things like quarter, year, district, vol, page, persons name & date accessed.
 This helps me remember what order to fill these in if it’s been a while since I’ve used that particular source.
 My aim is for consistency and seeing as I sometimes go a few months in between frenzied bouts of research, it’s easy for the information location or detail field of my source citations to be all different in structure.

 I’ll post a couple of examples when I get a minute.
 It may take a couple of days as we’re selling our house at the moment so researching has gone to the back burner.

-S – Good luck on the house selling!
+SS – Good luck on the house selling!

 You also peaked my interest when you mentioned Paperless book.
 I have it, but have not read it yet, but this will motivate me.
 Thanks again.
 I look forward to your templates when you have time.

-@suzivegemite said:
+MarschamarshrailParticipant@suzivegemite said:

 I use my “Bento” database to make a sort of template of each type, so they’re all identical in format along with programs “Text Expander” to cut down on the tedium of typing the same thing over and “Alfred” for filing and locating files.
 I’m extremely happy with my workflow.